Threadworm

 To do this you press some see-through tape on to the skin around your anus (bottom) first thing in the morning, before wiping or bathing.
 You then place the tape on a glass slide or put it in a specimen container.
 The tape is then sent to the laboratory to be looked at under a microscope to see if any threadworm eggs are stuck to it.

 In most cases, a threadworm infection can be treated with strict hygiene measures (washing and cleaning).
-The hygiene measures also reduce prevent threadworms from spreading and reduce the likelihood of reinfection.
+The hygiene measures also prevent threadworms from spreading and reduce the likelihood of reinfection.
 Medicine to treat a threadworm infection can be bought over the counter from your local pharmacy or prescribed by your healthcare provider (doctor/GP or nurse).

 Hygiene measures